swt30/thesis/chapters/03-models/03-models.md

 In each successive trial, my code iteratively adjusts the radius boundary condition $R(M)$, using a bisection root-finding method to ensure that the radius approaches zero as the mass approaches zero.
 In this way it converges on the correct value for the total radius, giving a self-consistent solution.
 I further required that $r$ remains positive: this avoids any numerical difficulty arising from the behaviour of the equations at $r=0$.

-> TODO: include a sketch or flow chart as a simpler explanation for how this convergence process works
+@Fig:solver-flowchart summarises this process.

+![
+  A flowchart summarising how my structural solver \smallcaps{OGRE} works.
+](solver-flowchart_big_fig){#fig:solver-flowchart}

 I was unable to use a faster method, such as the secant method, to solve for the correct radius.
 This is because the equations break down at the very centre and are not valid for $r<0$ or $m<0$, so I am unable to integrate past the central point and use this information to derive a gradient to correct the next iteration.
 Instead, I use the numerical failure of the equations (and consequent spiking of the central pressure) as a signal that I have chosen an initial radius that is too small---we have hit the centre before we have accounted for all the mass in the model.
 I then stop the integration, bisect the search region, and try again.
 In contrast, if the initial radius is too large, we will run out of mass before we reach $r=0$, at which point I also terminate and refine the initial guess.
-I consider the model to have converged successfully if the final value of $r$ is less than $100\,$m.
+I consider the model to have converged successfully if the final value of $r$ is less than $1000\,$m.

 It is trivial to use this method to solve for another parameter instead of the radius.
 Because my intention was to investigate the change in observable parameters, I choose for the remainder of this dissertation to leave the radius as the free parameter.
 But it is also possible to leave another parameter free, such as the core mass, layer thickness or even the composition.

-> TODO: add some citations where other studies have done this and mention how this approach is used to perform Bayesian analyses of these parameters?
-Or could leave this until chapter 6
+For an example of this, see [@sec:a-water-rich-super-earth], in which my models are used to analyse the potential composition of a water-rich super-Earth.

 ### Mass--radius relations for differentiated planets